Alabama

 |

 Statute states that if it is impossible to determine an elector’s choice, a ballot is void.
-Directs secretary of state to adopt standards to define what constitutes a vote.
+Election judges must count any part of the ballot that is sufficiently plain to determine the voter’s intention or choice.
+Statute also directs the secretary of state to adopt standards to define what constitutes a vote.

-Idaho Election Handbook contains directives for how to judge voter intent on pages J20-1 – J20-4.
-Procedural Manual for Judges and Clerks of Elections contains directives for counting paper ballots on pp. 83-85.
+The Idaho election handbook contains directives for how to judge voter intent on pages J20-1 – J20-4.

 |